justaszie/Bikeshare-Analysis/Bikeshare_analysis.md

 - Casual riders' activity has shorter and more intense peak.
 In April, casual riders reach 30% of their peak monthly rides value, while members are already at almost 60%.

 ### 5.4.
 Rides by day of the Week
 We explore the usage patterns for different rider types during the week.
-It can give insights into service usage for daily commute. **Note, "1" in the results means Monday.**
+It can give insights into service usage for daily commute.
 **Overall Dataset**

 ![viz_Daily rides](https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/ebb7431c-b0c1-4809-a93b-53f3f06abfdc)